 A preliminary study published in the Journal of Medicinal Food in 2009 showed in tests on rats with type 2 diabetes that the rats receiving matcha demonstrated decreased levels of cholesterol and blood sugar.

-The matcha also seemed to protect the rats from liver and kidney damage.
+Matcha also seemed to protect the rats from liver and kidney damage. (source)

 What About Radiation in Matcha?